puppetlabs-toy-chest/puppet-quest-guide/quests/power_of_puppet.md

 Easy enough, but what did we do, exactly?

-When you ran the `puppet module` command, Puppet retrieved the `graphite` module from Forge and placed it in the puppet master's *modulepath*.
-The modulepath is where puppet will look to find puppet classes and other files and resources made available by any modules you download or create.
+When you ran the `puppet module` command, Puppet retrieved the `graphite` module from Forge and placed it in the Puppet master's *modulepath*.
+The modulepath is where Puppet will look to find Puppet classes and other files and resources made available by any modules you download or create.
 For Puppet Enterprise, the default modulepath is `/etc/puppetlabs/code/environments/production/modules`.